stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 - Each stack accepts a *stack_name* variable.
 This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 30 characters.
 - The *stack_name* variable should have no default value.
+- The *stack_name* should start with the name of the project.

 #### environment

 - Each stack accepts an *environment* variable.
 This is a string that begins with a letter, and contains only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 10 characters.
 The content of the variable is deliberately undefined.
 - The *environment* variable should have no default value.

-#### instance_prefix
+#### instance_id

-- Each stack accepts a *instance_prefix* variable.
+- Each stack accepts a *instance_id* variable.
 This is a string that begins with a letter and end with a hyphen.
 It should contain only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 10 characters.
-If you are using Terraform workspaces, the *instance_prefix* should be the name of the workspace followed by a hyphen.
 This enables various use cases, such as testing, blue-green deployment and disaster recovery.
-- The *instance_prefix* should have a default value of an empty string.
+- The *instance_id* should have a default value of an empty string.
+- If you are using a Terraform workspace, the *instance_id* should be the name of the workspace.

 ### Terraform Var Files